tkestack/kube-jarvis/README.md

     name: "stdout 1"
 ```

-# run in docker
+# Run in docker
 on any node of your cluster and exec cmd:
 ```bash
 docker run  -i -t docker.io/raylhuang110/kube-jarvis:latest
 ```
 > [you can found all docker images here](https://hub.docker.com/r/raylhuang110/kube-jarvis/tags)

-# run as job or cronjob
+# Run as job or cronjob
 create common resource (Namespaces, ServiceAccount ...)
 ```bash
 kubectl apply -f manifests/